 Odaiko Sonora is a 501(c)3 arts education agency supported in part by your tax dollars, granted through Arizona Commission on the Arts (with funding from the State of Arizona and the National Endowment for the Arts) and the Arts Foundation for Tucson and Southern Arizona (with funding from the City of Tucson and Pima County).
 Partial funding also comes from individiuals and corporations through Friends of Odaiko Sonora.
 Thank you for making us possible!

-Odaiko Sonora has one full time Director, a part time Assistant Director, and many volunteers, including a Board of Directors, costume designers/fabricators, drum builders, gig coordinators, merchandise handlers, numerous organizers and cooks and equipment haulers, and, of course, the students and players.
+Odaiko Sonora has one full-time Director, a part-time Artistic Director, a part-time Assistant Director, and many volunteers, including a Board of Directors, costume designers/fabricators, drum builders, gig coordinators, merchandise handlers, numerous organizers and cooks and equipment haulers, and, of course, the students and players.
 Student dues go towards studio expenses, maintaining the equipment, and some travel and hospitality costs for performances and master classes.

 Odaiko Sonora Staff

 Known in school programs as “Lee sensei,” Karen is co-founder and Director of Odaiko Sonora.
 She has studied with Tiffany Tamaribuchi, San Jose Taiko, and Shidara, and is a member of Tamaribuchi’s Jodaiko and North American Kasuga Onigumi.
 She is our lead taiko-builder.
 A 33-year veteran of nonprofit arts, Karen’s honors include a 2008 YWCA Woman on the Move award, 2009 Pan Asian Community Alliance Woman of the Year, the prestigious Arizona Arts Award (2009), a 2014 Tucson Pima Arts and Business “Lumie” and ACA Artist Research & Development Grant.
 Karen has a BS in architectural design from UVA and MFA in creative writing from U of AZ.